-BGS, Music and Theatre, Midland University, 2012
+B.G.S., Music and Theatre, Midland University

 Travis has been a part of The Young Americans for over fifteen years.
 As a student with The Young Americans, Travis served as a technical director, stage manager, and stage director.
 For the last ten years, Travis has also directed thirty International Music Outreach Tours in over twenty-five countries.
-Recently, Travis spent four years at Midland University, in Fremont, Nebraska as an integral part of a core team who rescued and restored Midland's performing arts program.
-Turning it into one of the fasting growing programs in the Midwest.
-Over his four years at Midland University, Travis held multiple positions including Band Director, Assistant Choral Director, Director of Performing Arts Operations, and Director of Performing Arts Student Retention.
+Prior to becoming Dean of Students at YACPA Travis spent four years at Midland University (NE)as an integral part of a core team tasked to rescue and restore Midland's performing arts program, turning it into one of the fasting-growing programs in the Midwest.
+Earlier in his career, Travis held multiple positions including Band Director, Assistant Choral Director, Director of Performing Arts Operations, and Director of Performing Arts Student Retention.